gabrielb0x/Tool-Center/README.md

 Adjust this file (ports, database, SMTP...) to match your environment.
 A new `private_news_password` field secures access to private news articles.
 Set `cors_allowed_origin` to control the `Access-Control-Allow-Origin` header.
+Use the `storage` section to configure directories for avatars and tool images.

 ---